dahliamalkhi/dahliamalkhi.github.io/_posts/2022-07-11-fin-plus-bev.md

 <span id="strawman2"> </span>
 ### Strawman 2: Order-then-Reveal with Verifiable Secret-Sharing (VSS)

-Another way for users to share with Consensus parties transaction-specific symmetric keys tx-key is [[Shamir's secret sharing scheme, CACM 1979]](https://dl.acm.org/doi/pdf/10.1145/359168.359176).
+Another way for users Disperse(tx-key) is [[Shamir's secret sharing scheme, CACM 1979]](https://dl.acm.org/doi/pdf/10.1145/359168.359176).
 A sharing function "SS-share(tx-key)" is employed by users to send individual shares to each Consensus party, such that F+1 parties can combine shares via "SS-combine()" to reconstruct tx-key.

 Combining shares is three orders of magnitude faster than threshold crypto and takes a few microseconds in today's computing environment
 (see [Performance notes](#Performance)).
-The challenge in the secret sharing scheme is that a bad user might send bogus shares to some parties, or not send shares to some parties at all.
-Furthermore, reconstructing the key from different subsets of parties might produce different keys.

-Thus, it is far less straight-forward to build Decipherability via secret sharing on top of a DAG:
+However, it is far less straight-forward to build Reveal() and Reconstruct() with secret-sharing on a DAG:

 1. When a transaction ordering becomes committed, revealing F+1 shares is not guaranteed even during periods of synchrony.
 In particular, there may be only F+1 honest parties with shares but F of them are "left behind" when the DAG grows.